timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 081-ENERGY CONSERVATION AND RESOURCE RENEWAL/SUBCHAPTER III-ENERGY CONSERVATION AND RENEWABLE-RESOURCE ASSISTANCE FOR EXISTING BUILDINGS/Part A-Weatherization Assistance for Low-Income Persons.md

     * (I) wood-heating appliances; and

-    * (J) such other insulating or energy conserving devices or technologies as the Secretary may determine, after consulting with the Secretary of Housing and Urban Development, the Secretary of Agriculture, and the Director, of the Community Services Administration.
+    * (J) such other insulating or energy conserving devices or technologies, including renewable energy technologies and other advanced technologies, as the Secretary may determine, after consulting with the Secretary of Housing and Urban Development.

 ### §6863.
 Weatherization program
 #### (a) Development and conduct of program by Secretary; grants to States and Indian tribal organizations